databricks/spark-tfocs/README.md

 The name "TFOCS" is being used with permission from the original TFOCS developers, who are not involved in the development of this package and hence not responsible for the support.
-To report issues or request features about spark-tfocs, please use our GitHub issues page.
+To report issues or request features about TFOCS for Spark, please use our GitHub issues page.

 ## LASSO Example